ncm2/ncm2/README.md

     Plug 'ncm2/ncm2-jedi'
 ```

+## How Do I write Ncm2 Source?

+Read `:help ncm2#register_source` carefully.
+There's a small helpful
+interactive script in its documentation.

 ## Buy Me A Coffee :coffee:

 This project is always gonna be FOSS.
 While it still takes me [lots of